Special Educational Needs and Disabilities Report (SEND)

 We identify specific needs of children by the following:

-4. Once the results of the assessments have been established, an individual plan will be created for the pupil.
+4. Once the results of the assessments have been established, an individual plan will be created for the children.
 This will outline the package of support that will be in place to meet the needs of the assessment outcomes.

 Additional assessments are used to profile individual needs, including: